-Two common groups of factors were identified under dynamic between partners.
-The first related to the collective sense (or not) of the partnership.
-Having a shared vision, mission and/or goals (n=12) was the single most common inter-organisational enabler identified and lack of a vision was frequently identified as a partnership inhibitor (n=8).
-Other enabling factors which related to the collective sense of the partnership included a sense of shared commitment to the partnership (n=5), and mutual benefit from partnership (n=4).
+Having a shared vision, mission and/or goals (n=12) was the single most common inter-organisational enabler identified, while lack of a vision was frequently identified as a partnership inhibitor (n=8).
+Relationships between partners, with enablers including feelings of trust (n=10) and respect (n=5) and understanding or appreciating other partners' perspectives (n=8) was a similarly common finding.